federgraph/fleetrace-node-server/README.md

         });
     }
 ```
-So, if this app is a direct proxy (it is) then input messages (timing messages) will be broadcast to all connected app (Angular clients).
+So, if this app is a direct proxy (it is) then input messages (timing messages) will be broadcast to all connected apps (Angular clients).

 Using the indirect way, it would send timing messages via tcp to the input socket of the backend.
 The backend would itself broadcast messages via the tcp output socket.
 You would receive these and then broadcast the netto content to all connected Angular apps.
 In other words, the timing message would travel via the outer loop.
-You would also receive what traditional timing clients may be sending to the desktop result server, and what is beeing manually entered onto the UI of the desktop application.
+You would also receive what traditional timing clients may be sending to the desktop result server, and what is beeing manually entered into the UI of the desktop application.

 This application can connect spa clients directly, without a backend application.